-Got an “old skool” boss who doesn’t understand the power of SEO in 2020?
-Use these stats to blow their mind.
+Got an “old skool” boss who doesn’t understand the power of SEO in 2023?
+Or maybe a client that isn’t sure about taking the plunge?
+Use these stats to blow their mind!

 Many old skool bosses find it challenging to inform their audiences about their enterprise, even if their products and services are excellent.
 (Backlinko)